 - (a) VALUABLE CONSIDERATION SCHOOL TEAMS AND ATHLETES MAY ACCEPT: - 1.
 Pre-Season.
 School athletic teams may be given pre-season meals, if approved by the school. - 2.
 Post-Season.
 School athletic teams may be given post-season meals, if approved by the school.
 Banquet favors or gifts are considered valuable consideration and are subject to the Awards and Amateur Rules if they are given to a student athlete at any time. - 3.
 Other.
-If approved by the school, school athletic teams and athletes may be invited to and may attend functions where free admission is offered, or where refreshments and/or meals are served.
-Athletes or athletic teams may be recognized at these functions, but may not accept anything, other than food items, that is not given to all other students. - (b) ADDITIONAL VALUABLE CONSIDERATION THAT SCHOOL TEAMS AND ATHLETES MAY ACCEPT: Examples of items deemed allowable under this interpretation if approved by the school, include but are not limited to: - 1.
+If approved by the school, school athletic teams and athletes may be invited to and may attend where free admission is offered, or where refreshments and/or meals are served.
+Athletes or athletic teams may given to all other students. - (b) ADDITIONAL VALUABLE CONSIDERATION THAT SCHOOL TEAMS AND ATHLETES MAY ACCEPT: Examples of items deemed allowable under this interpretation if approved by the school, include but are not limited to: - 1.
 Meals, snacks or snack foods during or after practices; - 2.
 Parties provided by parents or other students that are strictly for a school athletic team.\